Skip to main content

 SPAN 424 Business Spanish

 The objective of the course is to better prepare the students to meet the challenge of a future global economy and international cooperation.
-After this course the students will have acquired a functional use of Spanish into the world of business from a Hispanic cultural perspective, and will have developed conceptual and perceptual knowledge about certain areas of international business.
+After this course, the students will have acquired a functional use of Spanish in the world of business from a Hispanic cultural perspective and will have developed conceptual and perceptual knowledge about certain areas of international business.
 Course offered distance learning only.

 Instructor: Blanca Cabrera